swiftlang/swift/docs/DifferentiableProgrammingImplementation.md

 }
 ```

-As explained above in the “JVP and differential generation” section, closures do not exist in SIL.
+As explained above in the "JVP and differential generation" section, closures do not exist in SIL.
 A more accurate, closure-free pseudocode looks like:

 ```swift
 // Struct containing pullback functions.